namdev-rathod/NextGenDevOps/Day-6 AWS For DevOps/Day-2 VPC - Networking/README.md

 4. Use **Transit Gateway** for multi-VPC connectivity
 5. Enable **VPC Flow Logs** to monitor traffic
 6. Avoid using **Default VPC** in production

 ---

-✅ This covers everything about **VPC, IP addressing, subnets, NAT, Transit Gateway, Direct Connect, security, and best practices**, with real-world examples and visuals for teaching.

----